 Many of the users of our business centres are attracted to these areas by their central location in the regional and good access – both by transit and by road.
 You do not have to cross any bridges to reach Vancouver destinations, and only one bridge is involved in trips to the airport or desirable executive housing on the North Shore if for some unimaginable reason they don’t choose to live in Burnaby.

 But today, transportation means a lot more than roads and bridges.
 It means telecommunications.
 Burnaby has an excellent grid of high speed fibre optic communication services throughout the community is an important ingredient as to why Burnaby has been so well received by many new businesses.
 Burnaby is a “Smart City”, with one of the most comprehensive fibre optic networks in North America.
-We continue to work with Telus and other service providers in helping to expand the coverage of their networks.
+We continue to work with a range of service providers to continue to expand their networks.

 These business centres offer a host of amenities including green space, rivers, parks and urban trails.
 Some of these locations are so attractive local residents visit them by walking or biking on weekends for recreation.